gtfierro/brick-occupancy-extension/README.md

 - Plug Meter

 The extension supports several kinds of annotations on equipment entities:
-- `occ:degreeOfControl`: manual, dynamic or automatic
+- `occ:modeOfControl`: manual, dynamic or automatic
+- `occ:degreeOfControl`: on/off, continuous, staged, none
 - `occ:occupantAccessibility`: shared, adjustable or not accessible
-- `occ:usedBy <Occupant>`: denotes which occupants, individuals or groups make use of an equipment.
-If at least 1 occupant uses an equipment, the ontology will infer the `Adjustable` property for the equipment.
-If at least 2 occupants use an equipment then the ontology will also infer the `Shared` property.
+- `occ:isAccessibleBy <Occupant>`: denotes which occupants, individuals or groups make use of an equipment.
+If at least 1 occupant has access to an equipment, the ontology will infer the `Adjustable` property for the equipment.
+If at least 2 occupants have access to an equipment then the ontology will also infer the `Shared` property.

 ### Plug Meters